rscircus/git-timeline/README.md

-# git-story
+# git-timeline

-Tell the story of your Git project by creating video animations (.mp4) of your commit history directly from your Git repo.
+Tell the story of your Git project by creating a timline animations (.mp4) of your commit history directly from your Git repo.

 ## Use cases